Damien Woody

-Damien Michael Woody (born November 3, 1977) is a former American football offensive guard who played for the New England Patriots, Detroit Lions and New York Jets of the National Football League (NFL).
-He played college football for Boston College.
-He was drafted as a center by the Patriots in the first round, 17th overall in the 1999 NFL Draft.
+Damien Michael Woody (born November 3, 1977) is an American former professional football player who was an offensive guard for the New England Patriots, Detroit Lions, and New York Jets of the National Football League (NFL).
+He played college football for the Boston College Eagles.
+He was drafted as a center by the Patriots in the first round of the 1999 NFL draft with the 17th overall pick.
 During his pro career, he played every position on the offensive line.
 A Pro Bowl selection in 2002, Woody won two Super Bowl rings with the Patriots.

-Early years
+Early life

 Woody attended Patrick Henry High School in Ashland, Virginia, where he teamed with Erron Kinney and helped the Patrick Henry Patriots win the 1994 state football championship.
 He played college football for Boston College in Chestnut Hill, Massachusetts.

 Professional career

 New England Patriots

-The Patriots selected him 17th overall in the first round of the 1999 draft.
+The Patriots selected him 17th overall in the first round of the 1999 NFL draft.
 Woody would go on to start 76 games with the Patriots, mostly at center.

 Woody was known to struggle with delivering the snap in the shotgun formation.
 When a play was called that required a shotgun snap to the quarterback, Woody would rotate to the guard position.

 As the anchor of a tough and effective New England offensive line, Woody was a member of two Super Bowl-winning teams, in 2001 and 2003.
 He did not play in Super Bowl XXXVIII against the Carolina Panthers because of a knee injury.